Terms of Service

 4. Free Trial

-We may at our sole discretion offer you free trials for selected features of the Adloop MOP or a limited time trial period of the entire Service.
-Once your free trial period ends, your ability to access the Adloop MOP will terminate.
+We may at our sole discretion offer you free trials for selected features of the Adloop Media Optimisation Platform or a limited time trial period of the entire Service.
+Once your free trial period ends, your ability to access the Adloop Media Optimisation Platform will terminate.
 Adloop reserves the right to determine if you are eligible for a free trial and to discontinue any free trial without notice at our sole discretion.

 5. Fees and payment

-Access to selected features of the Adloop MOP may be provided to you free of charge.
-We will charge fees for certain features, either on a one-time or a subscription basis (“Paid Services”).
-Adloop reserves the right to implement fees or change the fees for certain services at any time by providing you notice on the Adloop MOP or otherwise.
-When you purchase any Paid Services, you authorize Adloop or its third party payment processors to charge the credit card or any mean of payment identified by you (which you represent and warrant that you are authorized to use) all applicable fees for your purchase, including all applicable taxes, and you agree that our payment provider can store your credit card information.
+We will charge fees for certain features, either on a one-time or a subscription basis, with different limits or level of features (“Paid Services”).
+Adloop reserves the right to implement fees or change the fees for certain services at any time by providing you notice on the Adloop Media Optimisation Platform or otherwise.
+When you purchase any Paid Services, you authorize Adloop or its third-party payment processors to charge the credit card or any mean of payment identified by you (which you represent and warrant that you are authorized to use) all applicable fees for your purchase, including all applicable taxes, and you agree that our payment provider can store your credit card information.
 If Adloop does not receive payment from your credit card provider, you agree to pay all amounts due upon demand and Adloop may suspend your access to the Services until full payment is received or terminate the Terms of Service.
-All sales are final and Adloop will not issue refunds, including for prepaid monthly fees.
+All sales are final and Adloop will not issue refunds, including for prepaid monthly or annual fees.
 If you choose an automatic recurring payment and later decide to end your subscription, cancelling the payment is your responsibility.
 Adloop does not refund automatic payments not cancelled in time.

 6. Access; Use Restrictions

-Adloop hereby grants you the right to access and use the Adloop MOP, subject to your compliance with these Terms at all times, including timely payment of all applicable fees.
-Your right to access and use the Adloop MOP is personal, limited to your internal business purposes, non-transferable, non-exclusive, and revocable.
+Adloop hereby grants you the right to access and use the Adloop Media Optimisation Platform, subject to your compliance with these Terms at all times, including timely payment of all applicable fees.
+Your right to access and use the Adloop Media Optimisation Platform is personal, limited to your internal business purposes, non-transferable, non-exclusive, and revocable.

-Your access and use of the Adloop MOP are based on the Adloop client, data source, data destination and usage restrictions.
+Your access and use of the Adloop Media Optimisation Platform are based on the Adloop workspace, data source, data destination and usage restrictions.
 Access and use may be restricted to one individual, company, your team or specific data access/usage.
 There may be additional restrictions, which may change from time to time, and we will use reasonable efforts to provide you with advance notice of impending changes in a timely manner.
 Specific written agreements for access and usage restrictions will be indicated in the Agreement and they will override these Terms.